What are the Objectives of Financial Statements?

 #4 – Help Stakeholders and other users to make Economic Decisions

 - Prospective investors use financial reports to assess the viability of investing in a business.
-Financial analysis are often used by investors and are prepared by professionals like financial analysts, thus the importance of financial statement is that it helps them in making investment decisions.
+Financial analysis is often used by investors and is prepared by professionals like financial analysts.
+Thus the importance of the financial statement is that it helps them in making investment decisions.

-Financial statements are a critical factor to ensure that the actual financial picture of the business is presented to management and external stakeholders as it not only open a window for known and educated decision-making and strategic planning for stakeholders but financial statements also aims at mitigating errors that may arise due to discrepancies of numbers in various financial statements.
+Financial statements are a critical factor in ensuring that the actual financial picture of the business is presented to management and external stakeholders.
+It not only opens a window for known and educated decision-making and strategic planning for stakeholders, but financial statements also aim at mitigating errors that may arise due to discrepancies of numbers in various financial statements.

 Also, accurate financial statements induce trust in the company.
 Building trust is also a very crucial objective of financial statements.

-This has been a guide to Objectives of Financial Statements.
-Here we provide the list of top 4 objectives of financial statements including performance assessment, forecasting, bankruptcy predictions, etc. You can learn more about accounting from the following articles –
+This article has been a guide to the Objectives of Financial Statements.
+Here we provide the list of top 4 objectives, including performance assessment, forecasting, bankruptcy predictions, etc. You can learn more about accounting from the following articles –